voyageprofessor/gtav-sourcecode-build-guide/README.md

 # Final Thoughts

 Thanks for reading my precious tutorial, if u liked it please consider starring or forking the repository.<br>

+Lately, we found PS4 SDK along with building guide and all that stuff.<br>
+If you ever need that, hmu on discord.<br>
+Also we grinding too hard for the XDK, we'll find it!!!

 ## Credits